huy-dow47/proxyrak-py/README.md

 # proxyrak-py
-A simple proxy tool and generator made by burak
+A simple proxy tool and generator

 # Install
 ```